webpack/webpack-cli/SCAFFOLDING.md

 ### `myObj.webpackOptions` (required)

 This object has the same format as a regular Webpack configuration, so you declare here the properties that you want to scaffold, like `entry`, `output` and `context`.
-You can intialize this inside a yeoman method:
+You can initialize this inside a yeoman method:

 ```js
 this.options.env.configuration.dev.webpackOptions = {